mdn/content/files/en-us/web/javascript/reference/global_objects/intl/numberformat/numberformat/index.md

       - : The formatting that should be displayed for the number, the defaults is `"standard"`

-        - `"standard"` plain number formatting
+        - `"standard"` plain number formatting.
         - `"scientific"` return the order-of-magnitude for formatted number.
-        - `"engineering"` return the exponent of ten when divisible by three
+        - `"engineering"` return the exponent of ten when divisible by three.
         - `"compact"` string representing exponent; defaults to using the "short" form.

     - `numberingSystem`